-Co-op Fund - The co-op fund is established when the boards of education of two or more school districts enter into cooperative agreements and maintain joint programs.
+Co-op Fund - The co-op fund is established when the Boards of Education of two or more school districts enter into cooperative agreements and maintain joint programs.
 The revenues necessary to operate a cooperative program can come from federal, state, or local sources, including the individual contributions of participating school districts.
 The expenditures for this fund would consist of those necessary to operate and maintain the joint programs.
+The District operates the IDEA-B Special Education program through this fund.

 Child Nutrition Fund - The child nutrition fund consists of monies derived from federal and state financial assistance and food sales.
 This fund is used to account for the various nutrition programs provided to students.
-The District operates their child nutrition program within the general fund.

 Debt Service Fund - The debt service fund is the District's sinking fund and is used to account for the accumulation of financial resources for the payment of general long-term (including judgments) debt principal, interest and related costs.
 The primary revenue sources are local property taxes levied specifically for debt service and interest earnings from temporary investments.
+The District did not maintain a debt service fund during the 2022-23 fiscal year.

 Capital Projects Fund - The capital projects fund is the District's bond fund and is used to account for the proceeds of bond sales to be used exclusively for acquiring school sites, constructing and equipping new school facilities, renovating existing facilities and acquiring transportation equipment.
+The District did not maintain any capital project funds during the 2022-23 fiscal year.